JSv4/OpenContracts/opencontractserver/llms/README.md

     get_md_summary_token_length
 )

-# Use built-in tools by name (async versions will be preferred by async agents if available)
+# Use built-in tools by name (async versions preferred when available)
 # The '''corpus''' parameter is required for document agents.
 agent = await agents.for_document(
     document=123, # Use actual document ID or object